ludocode/onramp/docs/virtual-machine.md

 Opens the file at the given path, associating it with an integer handle and returning it.
 The stream position is initially at the start of the file.

 The returned integer must not have been in use by another handle.
-(The returned integer may have been returned by previous calls to `open` if and only if each time was eventually followed by a corresponding `fclose`.)
+(The returned integer may have been returned by previous calls to `open` if and only if each time was eventually followed by a corresponding `close`.)
 Note that the handles for the standard input, output and error streams are in use (if provided) at the start of the program.

 The `writeable` argument (in r1) must be 0 or 1.
 If it is 1, the file will support writing (via `write` and `trunc`), and will be created if it does not already exist.
+Directories cannot be opened for writing.

 If a file open for writing already exists, the contents are left intact.
 Since the initial position is at the start of the file, subsequent writes will overwrite the contents.
-To append to an existing file, the program must make a `seek` call after opening it.
-To destroy the existing contents after opening, the program must make a `trunc` call.
+To append to an existing file, the program must make a [`seek`](#seek) call after opening it.
+To destroy the existing contents after opening, the program must make a [`trunc`](#trunc) call.

 On success, a handle is returned, which must not have the high bit set.

 If the file does not exist, this returns `ERROR_NO_SUCH_PATH` or `ERROR_GENERIC`.

-If the given path is a directory, the call returns `ERROR_UNSUPPORTED` or `ERROR_GENERIC`. `dopen` can be used to open directories.
+If the file is a directory and writeable is set, `ERROR_UNSUPPORTED` or `ERROR_GENERIC` is returned.

 If the file cannot be opened due to a failure of the storage device or other data corruption, this returns `ERROR_IO` or `ERROR_GENERIC`.